sahilverse/nova-chat-backend/README.md

-# webrtc-node-backend
+# WebRTC Express Backend

-This is a Node.js backend for a WebRTC application, providing user authentication and session management.
+This is an Express Backend for a WebRTC application.
+It provides the necessary APIs to handle signaling and media streaming for WebRTC connections.